Tornado Relief and Recovery

 Spalding County Tornado Assistance

-For more information on how to apply for assistance with unmet needs through Spalding County Voluntary Organizations Active in Disaster (SC VOAD), click HERE.
+For information to apply for assistance for unmet needs through Spalding County Voluntary Organizations Active in Disaster (SC VOAD), click HERE.
 Unmet needs are those needs that have not already been met by insurance, FEMA, and/or other sources available.

 Griffin Spalding Tornado Relief Fund 2023